Pokémon 2000: Ash is the chosen one. It became a meme for him to be the chosen one of everything. Though he was initially adverse to the idea himself.

 Actually, it's Arthur who's the Chosen One.
 He's just such a Chosen One that fate gave him his own Chosen One to keep him alive and sane throughout being a Chosen One.
 His wife Guinevere is a Chosen One too, with a destiny so sure that the most powerful healing artifact in the Five Kingdoms could not stop a dream of her becoming queen, because fate had decreed it.
 In other words, he's such a powerful Chosen One that all the people in his life become Chosen Ones just by being around him.

-Duncan MacLeod in Highlander: The Series.
+Duncan MacLeod in the Highlander TV series.
 First there's Cassandra's prophecy (not the mythological Cassandra) about a "Highland child born on the winter solstice, who has seen both darkness and light and who will defeat the voice of death" and then there's the whole Ahriman/immortal champion thing.
 A few fans think that might be what the prophecy meant, rather than referring to Kantos, but it was all still really bad anyway.

-Vlad Dracula from Young Dracula is the Chosen One, prophesised to bring the vampires out of hiding.
+Vlad Dracula from Young Dracula is the Chosen One, prophesized to bring the vampires out of hiding.

 In Being Human, Eve, the newborn daughter of George and Nina, is the Chosen One, who is going to save the world from the vampires.

 Daniel Jackson of Stargate SG-1 appears to have been considered this by the ascended Ancient Oma.
-But the others kicked him out of the 'Ascended Fan Club' for being too much like The Messiah and wanting to actually help people when they needed it instead of ignoring them.
+But the others kicked him out of the 'Ascended Fan Club' for being too much of an All-Loving Hero and wanting to actually help people when they needed it instead of ignoring them.
 This aspect seems to have diminished somewhat around Season 7.

 In Star Trek: Deep Space Nine, Captain Sisko is the Emissary to the Prophets, the Wormhole entities that the Bajorans worship as gods.
 It takes a little while for the science-loving Sisko to embrace his role as the messiah of another race, but he manages.
 Sisko later learns that he is actually a Prophet's son: his bio-mom was possessed by one of the Prophets for months if not years, in order to make sure Benjamin would be born and able to fulfill his destiny (when the energy being left her, Sara was not happy to have had her life taken over and ran off, leaving Ben to be raised by his father).
 Over the course of the series Sisko, in his dual roles as Starfleet officer and Bajoran Emissary, saves Bajor from military and spiritual threats.